Cardlink-SA/cardlink-payment-gateway-opencart/README.md

 4. Field for Shared Secret Key.
 5. Field for IRIS customer code.
 6. Choose a custom title for payment method.
-7. Option to set different order statuses for transactions with a captured or authorized payment.
+7. Option to set different order statuses for transactions with a captured payment.
 8. Translation ready for Greek & English languages.
+9. Not supporting iframe.
+Supporting only redirect method.

 ## Installation